Address: Mannerheimintie 13e, 00100 Helsinki, Suomi Open Google map

 Finlandia Hall was completed in Helsinki’s city centre in 1971 and the extra wing in 1975.
 The building was intended for congresses and concerts.

 The location of Finlandia Hall is part of the plan for Helsinki’s city centre that Aalto made in the 1960s.
 The building was intended to be one of a cluster of cultural building around Töölö Bay.
-In the unrealized plan the main traffic artery into Helsinki was on the opposite side of the Bay.
+In the unrealised plan the main traffic artery into Helsinki was on the opposite side of the Bay.
 The building’s main façade faces in that direction.

 Aalto wanted the interior and exterior marble facings to create a link with the culture of the Mediterranean countries.
 The details of the furnishings, including the furniture and light fittings, were carefully designed to create an integrated whole.

-Helsinki Finlandia Hall.
+The white Carrara marble was used as the façade material on Finlandia Hall.
 Photo: Rune Snellman, Alvar Aalto Museum

 The location of Finlandia Hall is part of the plan for Helsinki’s city centre that Aalto made in the 1960s.
 The building was intended to be one of a cluster of cultural building around Töölö Bay.